sparrdrem/une/README.md

 # une
-Resurrection of Ubuntu Netbook Edition
+Resurrection of Ubuntu Netbook Edition, the version of Ubuntu made specifically for Netbooks.

 ### <a href="https://sparrdrem.github.io/une">Homepage</a>